NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 Axis Options  : lon = [None,None] | lat = [None,None] | cmap = binary | scale = lin | proj = cart
 ```

-Save the template and pass it back to `MarsPlot`:
+Save the template in your text editor and pass it back to `MarsPlot`:

 ```bash
 (amesGCM3)>$ MarsPlot.py Custom.in
 ```

 Open `Diagnostics.pdf` and check to make sure it contains a global map of surface albedo and topography.
+> Depending on the settings for your specific pdf viewer, you may have to close and open the file.